News

 Q5.
 How is OET different from IELTS?

-OET is tailored to healthcare professionals, focusing on medical language and scenarios, while IELTS tests general English proficiency across various topics.
+OET is tailored to healthcare professionals and focuses on medical language and scenarios, while IELTS tests general English proficiency across various topics.

 Q6.
 What are the components of the OET exam?